vyankatesh9604/C3_Task2/README.md

 # In this project the libraries are used  as Follow

-# For SideBar Need install
+# For SideBar Need  To install
         npm  install  react-pro-sidebar
 # For Icon
         npm  install  react-icon